Ac3CJ/Nucleo-Fan-Controller/README.md

 ### Q: The fan is plugged in but is not spinning.
 A: Ensure that the power supply is turned on and that there is a valid connection into the banana sockets on the extension board.

+### Q: The temperature sensor is not displaying the right temperature.
+A: The connections are incorrect, the SDA and SCLK do not have the correct pull up resistor, it is a faulty device, or there is interference with other signals from long leads.

+### Q: How can I prevent signal interference?
+A: Ensure that the power supplies for the device and fan are separate, this is commonly found when using a USB DC-DC converter on a PC with the power cable for the development board coming from the PC as well.

 ---

 ## Contact Us